subquery/documentation/docs/ko/quickstart/quickstart-cosmos.md

 ### Publish your SubQuery Project

 SubQuery provides a free managed service when you can deploy your new project to.
-You can deploy it to [SubQuery Projects](https://project.subquery.network) and query it using our [Explorer](https://explorer.subquery.network).
+You can deploy it to [SubQuery Managed Service](https://managedservice.subquery.network) and query it using our [Explorer](https://explorer.subquery.network).

 [Read the guide to publish your new project to SubQuery Projects](../run_publish/publish.md)